fortrabbit/help/docs/deployment-file-v2.md

 # differentiate from the deployment files
 version: 2

-# called before Composer runs (must be a PHP script)
+# called before Composer runs, so dependencies/libraries not guaranteed to be in place (must be a single PHP script)
 pre: my-script.php arg1 arg2 arg3

 # optional Composer settings